mike-fabian/ibus-typing-booster/content/docs/user/index.md

     To switch between ibus-typing-booster and other input methods or a simple keyboard layout, you can use the input sources menu in the Gnome panel or the keyboard shortcut, which is Super+Space by default (can be changed in the gnome-control-center).

 ###### 1_2
+## When using older Gnome3 desktops like in Ubuntu 21.04

+{{< video label="Adding ibus-typing-booster to older Gnome3 desktops like in Ubuntu 21.04" webm="/videos/user-docs/When-using-Ubuntu-21.04.webm" >}}

+This video shows how to add ibus-typing-booster to older Gnome3 desktops like for example in Ubuntu 21.04 where the input method setup was still in the “Region & Language” settings instead of in the “Keyboard” settings.
+For adding ibus-typing-booster in newer versions of Gnome look [here](#1_1).

+###### 1_3
 ## When using other desktops than Gnome3

 {{< video label="When using other desktops than Gnome3" webm="/videos/user-docs/When-using-other-desktops-than-Gnome3.webm" >}}